arjunyel/aws-from-scratch-to-fullstack/README.md

 ### AWS Lambda backend

 Lets create an AWS Lambda to serve our backend.
-We will use [Hono](https://hono.dev/) and [Zod](https://zod.dev/),allowing us to auto-generate an OpenAPI document.
+We will use [Hono](https://hono.dev/) and [Zod](https://zod.dev/), allowing us to auto-generate an OpenAPI document.

 Install the dependencies: